description: 2009 bay Arabian mare

-We have evaluated Cameo’s soundness and started her back in our groundwork and under saddle program.
-We’re happy to report she is ready for adoption as a riding horse!
+Upon returning, we evaluated Cameo’s soundness and started her back in our groundwork and under saddle program.

 Cameo is a pleasure to work with but she isn’t easy; she is very sensitive and can teach her handler a lot about correct pressure and release.
-She is best suited for an experienced rider who will continue to work through her braces to find her lovely, soft gaits and transitions.
+That’s why we were so excited to find her perfect trail riding partner in Janelle in March 2020.
+We wish them the best!